 CMS is used as operating systems for TOE applications (such as TCP/IP).
-However, the following information concludes that no functionality of CMS is security relevant and is therefore not subject of this evaluation.
+The following information concludes that no functionality of CMS is security relevant as it can be considered as a form of library to mediate operations from the TOE applications to the CP.

 CMS is a general-purpose operating system delivered with z/VM.
 It is to be used to run the TCP/IP application in a virtual machine.
 The RACF system can also be run on CMS.
-Of course, customers can write their own applications to be run on CMS either using the native API or using the POSIX compatible OpenExtensions application programming interface.
+Customers can write their own applications to be run on CMS either using the native API or using the POSIX compatible OpenExtensions application programming interface.

-Although being a general-purpose operating system, CMS offers no security functionality.
+Although being a general-purpose operating system, CMS offers no security functionality claimed in this document.
 Security functions are implemented by servers that run as applications on top of CMS.
-CMS uses CP communication channels

-(such as IUCVs) for ensuring the confidentiality and integrity of the communication with the servers.
+CMS uses CP communication channels (such as IUCVs) for ensuring the confidentiality and integrity of the communication with the servers.
 In addition, these communication channels ensure that the communication partner is really the expected partner (i.e. the communication channels ensure that when CMS assumes to communicate with the Shared File System server, it really speaks with it).
 Security functions such as listed the following are provided by servers: